Asian markets higher after Wall Street rebound

-BEIJING (AP) — Asian markets rose Monday after Wall Street rebounded from losses to end the week higher on stronger oil and natural gas prices.
+BEIJING (AP) — Asian markets rose Monday after Wall Street rebounded from losses to end last week higher on stronger oil and gas prices.

-TAKATA BANKRUPTCY: Japanese air bag maker Takata Corp. filed for protection from its creditors in Tokyo and the United States, overwhelmed by lawsuits and recall costs related to its production of defective air bag inflators linked to deaths and injuries.
+TAKATA BANKRUPTCY: Japanese air bag maker Takata Corp. filed for protection from its creditors in Tokyo and the United States on Monday, overwhelmed by lawsuits and recall costs related to its production of defective air bag inflators linked to 16 deaths.
 Takata confirmed most of its assets will be bought by rival Key Safety Systems for about $1.6 billion (175 billion yen).
 Takata’s inflators can explode with too much force when they fill up an air bag, spewing out shrapnel.
 So far 100 million inflators have been recalled worldwide.
 The recalls, which are being handled by 19 automakers, will continue.
 Experts say the companies must pay for a significant portion of the recalls because Takata’s assets are inadequate.

 Most Read Stories